PrymalInstynct/ludus_splunk/README.md

 Note: Any task with an **adhoc** prefix means that it can be used independently as a `deployment_task` in a playbook.
 You can use the tasks to resolve various Splunk problems or perform one-time activities, such as decommissioning an indexer from an indexer cluster.

 - **adhoc_clean_dispatch.yml** - This task is intended to be used for restoring service to search heads should the dispatch directory become full.
 You should not need to use this task in a healthy environment, but it is at your disposal should the need arise.
-The task will stop splunk, remove all files in the dispatch directory, and then start splunk.
+The task will Stop splunk, remove all files in the dispatch directory, and then Start splunk.
 - **adhoc_configure_hostname** - Configure a Splunk server's hostname using the value from inventory_hostname.
 It configures the system hostname, serverName in server.conf and host in inputs.conf.
 All Splunk configuration changes are made using the ini_file module, which will preserve any other existing configurations that may exist in server.conf and/or inputs.conf.
 - **adhoc_decom_indexer.yml** - Executes a splunk offline --enforce-counts command.
 This is useful when decommissioning one or more indexers from an indexer cluster.
 - **adhoc_fix_mongo.yml** - Use when Splunk is in a stopped state to fix mongodb/kvstore issues.
 This task ensures that permissions are set correctly on mongo's splunk.key file and deletes mongod.lock if it exists.